- Services & Solutions

 There is also an intangible element around the creation of a SharePoint 2016 cultural adoption and change management strategy as part of the overall project effort that will drastically increase user buy-in on both the initial and long-term usage of SharePoint.
 Power users, sometimes referred to as super users, tend to not be included in initial SharePoint 2016 design sessions which is a mistake.

-From the very beginning of a SharePoint 2016 initiative, a large amount of SharePoint specific technical terms will be used and with the wide array of team members from different departments attending specific meetings, so setting up a SharePoint 2016 introductory training site is extremely valuable.
+From the very beginning of a SharePoint 2016 initiative, a large amount of SharePoint specific technical terms will be used and with the wide array of team members from different departments attending specific meetings, it is extremely important to set up a SharePoint 2016 introductory training site.

 Having a video library available for project members to access with short one to five minute topic-driven SharePoint 2016 videos and as well as a "common set of SharePoint 2016 terms" will ensure every project member is on the same page.